omeka/classic-enduser/docs/Plugins/PBCore.md

 ## Configuration

 No additional configuration is required for this plugin.
-However, you may want to use the [Hide Elements plugin](https://omeka.org/classic/plugins/HideElements/) to manage the possible duplication of fields between the PBCore element set and the Dublin Core element set.
-Duplicate fields can be hidden on the Add Item form, the administrative view, the public view, and the search.

 ## Adding an Item